PDF Studio needs an internet connection for a few functions:

 - Some features within PDF documents can require to access internet connection, such as submitting forms, clicking on a URL link, etc… /li>

-Some companies use proxy servers and / or firewalls to filter or secure access to the internet and wonder how PDF Studio will work in this environment.
+Some companies use firewalls / and or proxy servers to filter or secure access to the internet and need to setup PDF Studio to work in this environment.
 Use the settings below to allow PDF Studio access to the internet.

 - Make sure that PDF Studio is in the list of allowed applications.